-Adigital recording consists of rapid repearaments of the sound wave in the torm of en-off binary order these represented by ones nd nerve).
-The electric signal from the interophone s sampled move than 40,000 times a second.
-The number of volta in each sample is converted into a binary code (see p.3.32) consisting of on-off electric pulses.
-Here 1-bit (three light) codes are shown for simplicity, so that 5 volts. becomes 101 (un-off-ond In gractice, 16-bit codes are used to distinguish more than 65,000 levels of voltage and so produce extremely accurate samples.
-The resulting, en-ull signals are then recorded on digital type as high-law sequences of magnerism.
-In a compact disk (see po.248 9), these codes become sequences of minute pits. penchard by a laser beam.
+Adignal recording consists of rapid resourcements of the sound wave in the form of en-off binary order there represented by ones nd series).
+The electric signal from the microphone. sampled more than 40,000 times a second.
+The number of with in each sample is converted into a binary code (see p.332) consisting of on-off electric pulses.
+Here I-bit. (three light) codes are shown for simplicity, so that 5 volts. becomes 101 (un-vill-out) In gractice, 16-bit codes are used or distinguish more than 65,000 levels of voltage and so produce extremely accurate samples.
+The resulting ensulf signals are then recorded on digital tape as high-low. sequences of magnerism had compact disk (see pp. 248-9), these codes become sequences of minute rits. penelin rollby a laser beam.